 Joint ticket

 You can run with someone else for a position and share the responsibilities of the role together.
-This is an option for all the positions available, apart from Executive Officer positions and Student Trustee positions.
+This is an option for all the positions available.
 Please contact us on su-elections@qmul.ac.uk for further information.

 Running as a slate

 You can choose to run in the elections as part of a ‘slate’ – this involves a group of candidates campaigning together under a common campaign name, which also appears on the ballot.
 If you are running as a slate, you will need to agree on a name with the other candidates and include this when submitting the nomination form.
 A slate cannot have more than one candidate for each position.
 If you are part of a slate, you may share publicity and campaign for each other, however, in the interest of fairness, the candidate budget is reduced for each additional person who is part of the slate.
-For more information about budgeting see the campaigning page in the Candidates Hub.
+For more information about budgeting see our guide to campaigning page in the candidates hub.

 (Recommend a Friend doesn’t nominate your friend automatically though – if you get recommended and you want to go for a role, you will still need to nominate yourself through the process outlined above!)